xndrmcw/welcome/content/post/curb_imdb_ratings_viz/index.md

 I showed some of my friends/family, and they were a bit confused by how to interpret the violin plot, and I had to explain it to them.
 While I think it's safe to assume that anyone who's reading this post will probably what it means, I'll explain it here, for my own sake:

 ><p style="color:#ffc801;">By using a violin plot, we are able to illustrate the frequency of specific y-values, when grouped by a defined x-value (in this case, we're able to see the frequency of scores by season.) </p>

-><p style="color:#ffc801;">Looking at this graph, we note that season 1 has a wide midsection, thus, season 1 has many episodes that scored ~8.5/10 on IMDB.</p>
+> - <p style="color:#ffc801;">Looking at this graph, we note that season 1 has a wide midsection, thus, season 1 has many episodes that scored ~8.5/10 on IMDB.</p>

-><p style="color:#ffc801;">Let's look at season 2.
+> - <p style="color:#ffc801;">Let's look at season 2.
 This violin is very narrow, which means that the scores ranged all over, and didn't sit in any particular scoring region.</p>

 I know that's not the best description ever, but I think the gist of it is pretty simple.
+---
 That's all for this post!
 I'm going to make another TV ratings visualization soon - they're really such a blast.

 <figure>